anpaz/aleph/src/runtime/Notes.md

 | 1 | 1 | 1 |

-Result of expressions are applied to new registers quantum registers.
+Result of expressions are applied to new quantum registers.
 Because the input state is in full super-position, the result of the expression is calculated in parallel for all possible values.

 | x.0 | x.1 | a |
 | --- | --- |:---:|